nvkelso/carto-css-map-styling/README.md

          Note: GeoServer also supports: [LIKE](http://docs.geoserver.org/stable/en/user/community/css/filters.html), but not explicate RegEx.

-1. **layer-based style attachments** `::` are a repeated version of the exact selection, but with a different appearance styling on a new virtual layer.
-Useful for applying multiple labels, shields, or graphic styles. **OR should we move away to a procedure versus declarative?** See also, "repeated properties" below.

-    _Supported by: Carto.
-Partial support by Cascadenik via keyword-based style attachments, see below._

-        #world {
-          line-color: #fff;
-          line-width: 3;
-          }

-          #world::outline {
-            line-color: #000;
-            line-width: 6;
-            }

-1. **feature-based style instances** `/` similar to nested styles, but within the same original layer.

-    _Supported by: Carto_

-        #roads {
-          casing/line-width: 6;
-          casing/line-color: #333;
-          line-width: 4;
-          line-color: #666;
-        }

 1. **variable expresions** modifying color swatches, stroke-widths, and @variables, etc.

     The basic set proposed for HTML's CSS 3.0: +, -, *, /.
 Any others?